contao/docs/docs/dev/framework/content-elements.md

 ```

 A template instance of this template will automatically be generated and passed
 to the controller's main method.
-The controller simply returns the parsed template
+The controller returns the parsed template
 as a response.